Taking A Road Trip Through The Baltic’s – Plus VISA FREE St Petersburg and Minsk

 Out of the city

 Trakai castle is awesome.
-If you do just one castle on this trip make it this one.
+If you do just one castle on this Baltic road trip make it this one.
 It sits on an island out on a lake where you can pedalo and paddle board in the summer months.
-The museum itself is stacked with all sorts of artifacts and recreations telling you everything you need to know about Lithuanian history at that time.
+The museum itself is stacked with all sorts of artefacts and recreations telling you everything you need to know about Lithuanian history at that time.

 Top tip – Visit the most popular bar in Vilnius, Piano Man, for the best cocktails around and to learn how to party like a local.